berylliumsec/nebula/README.md

 - OWASP ZAP (Full Scan Only): A popular web application security scanner.
 - Crackmap: A robust network information gathering tool.

-Our roadmap envisions Nebula's continuous expansion to incorporate the majority of the leading tools leveraged by ethical hackers globally.
+Our roadmap envisions Nebula's continuous expansion to incorporate the majority of the tools leveraged by ethical hackers globally.
 This commitment ensures that our users remain at the cutting edge of cybersecurity endeavors.

+## Compatibility

+Nebula has been extensively tested and optimized for Linux and MacOS platforms.
+As of now, its functionality on Windows is not guaranteed, and it may not operate as expected.

 ## Installation